What is an employment agreement?

-An employment agreement is a contract between an employer and worker.
+An employment agreement is a contract between an employer and a worker.
 It covers things like hours of work, rates of pay and holidays.
 Every worker must have an employment agreement.
-It is legally binding, which means if one side doesn’t do what they’ve agreed to, the other side can enforce the agreement through the Employment Relations Authority.
+It is legally binding, which means if one party doesn’t do what they’ve agreed to, the other party can enforce the agreement through the Employment Relations Authority.

-All employment agreements must include certain mandatory clauses.
-Minimum employment conditions which are not specifically mentioned in your employment agreement are still legally binding, such as entitlements to 4 weeks' annual leave, a minimum wage and fair treatment.
+All employment agreements must include certain mandatory clauses and must provide the minimum employment rights for employees.
+Even if these are not specifically mentioned in your employment agreement they are still legally binding.

 Do I have to have an employment agreement for my job and what should I do if I don’t have a written employment agreement?

-If a labour inspector finds an employer who doesn't have copies of their employees' signed agreements, they will give the employer 7 days' notice to rectify the issue.
-If it hasn't been rectified after this period the employer can be fined:
+If a labour inspector finds an employer who doesn't keep copies of their employees' agreements, the employer can be fined:

 So if you don’t have an employment agreement, ask your employer for one.
-You could offer to create one yourself using the Ministry of Business, Innovation and Employment's (MBIE) Employment Agreement Builder and give it to your employer to read and consider.
-If you can’t agree on the conditions of the employment agreement, your employer must still keep a copy of it until a variation of it has been agreed to and signed by both parties.
+You could offer to create one yourself using the Employment Agreement Builder on the business.govt.nz website and give it to your employer to read and consider.
+If you can’t agree on the conditions of the employment agreement, your employer must still keep a copy of the draft agreement until the final version has been agreed to.

 What is supposed to be covered in an employment agreement?